Translating…

 • Primary governance participants

-• Vote on proposals and select conviction levels
+• Vote on proposals and determine conviction levels

 Delegates